rschristopher/rschristopher.github.io/src/custody/index.md

-In case it's not obvious, online banking is vastly more complicated than anything you'll encounter with Bitcoin Self Custody.
+In case it's not obvious, online banking is vastly more complicated than anything you'll encounter with Bitcoin.
  And you'll find all the same cryptographic concepts, such as *private keys* and *recovery seeds*, but the bank and apps will apply them in comically useless ways that add no real security